Last updated on October 26th, 2023 at 15:52

 Does The Type Of Milk Matter?

 Using good proper steaming or frothing techniques you will still be able to make steamed or foamed milk with any type of milk that you wish.
-The texture, quality of the milk foam will vary depending on the milk fats and whey proteins in your milk.
+The texture and quality of the milk foam will vary depending on the milk fats and whey proteins in your milk.

 Frequently Asked Questions About Steaming Vs Frothing Milk